Last updated: May 29, 2026

-If your need is broad, the main state benefits guide can help you compare Medicaid, food help, housing help, home repairs, utility help, and other state programs.
-Use this AAA page when your next step is local aging help.
+For broader benefits, the state benefits guide can help you compare food, Medicaid, housing, utility, repair, and tax-help paths.
+Use this page when your next step is local aging help.

 If you need emergency help